Overview

 Temporary Tokens

-Short-lived access (15 min to 3 hours) for AI agents.
+Temporary access (15 minutes to 7 days) for AI agents.
 Tokens are securely hashed before storage.OAuth2 Client Credentials

 For persistent agent access with automatic token refresh.
 Client secrets are securely hashed, sessions use sliding window expiry.Service-to-Service Auth